OzanYasin/JavaScript-Projects/README.md

 # JavaScript-Projects

-Under this repo, I do store various JavaScript projects of mine.
+Under this repository, I do store various JavaScript projects of mine.

 ## Projects